uchilaka/docs/extensions/hooks.md

 ### Creating an Action Hook

-To create a hook, a [callable](http://php.net/manual/en/language.types.callable.php) must be added to a hook name.
+To create an action hook, a PHP [callable](http://php.net/manual/en/language.types.callable.php) or `Directus\Hook\HookInterface` implementation must be added to a hook name inside the `hooks` key.
 Below we are using a function.

 ```php
 [